 Mix the above essential oils in a bowl of boiling water and inhale keeping a towel on your head and bending over the bowl.
 Repeat this 2-3 times a day.

-- 1/2 teaspoon of your favorite massage oil
+- 1/2 teaspoon of your favorite carrier oil (almond, jojoba, etc.)

-Blend the massage oil with the essential oil of cedarwood and massage your throat 2-3 times in a day.
+Blend the essential oil of cedarwood with the carrier oil and massage your throat 2-3 times in a day.

 - 1 tsp of pure honey